City Council Hearing Violates State Open Meeting Law, Rules Prohibiting Public Attendance

 “The Union was giving a presentation and I didn’t feel that it would be appropriate to interrupt him especially since it was being recorded,” Dolce said.
 He also said the snafu could have been due to the recent power outages from over the weekend.

-According to the New York State Committee on Open Government, “the fundamental premise of the State Open Meetings Law is that any person who is interested in the deliberations of a public body may be present to view and listen to such deliberations as the occur.”
+According to the New York State Committee on Open Government, “the fundamental premise of the State Open Meetings Law is that any person who is interested in the deliberations of a public body may be present to view and listen to such deliberations as they occur.”

 Due to COVID-19, Governor Andrew Cuomo has issued executive order that prohibits the public from being able to attend in-person deliberations.
 However, the State Committee on Open Government states that the public still must be able to view the meeting as it happens.